Understanding Burnout Symptoms and How to Manage Them

 • Get to Know Your Limits.
 Becoming familiar with your natural energy reserves allows you to better allocate your energies.
 One excellent way to visualize this concept is called Spoon Theory.

-(Coming Soon: Spoon Theory & Burnout)
+(More on: Spoon Theory & Burnout)

 • Disconnect.
 Schedule breaks and avoid checking work emails outside of work hoursβ€”seriously put the phone away, turn off the monitor, and give your brain and eyes a rest.